-The Alderney Gambling Control Commission (AGCC) is a regulatory body established in 2000 and governed by The Gambling (Alderney) Law, 1999.
+The Alderney Gambling Control Commission ("AGCC" or the "Commission") is a regulatory body established in 2000 and governed by The Gambling (Alderney) Law, 1999.
 The principle activity of the Alderney Gambling Control Commission is to regulate eGambling activities in line with The Gambling (Alderney) Law, 1999, (the "Gambling law").